-Manufacturing, metals manufacturing especially, can be dangerous.
+Manufacturing, especially metal manufacturing, can be dangerous.

 Flammable and explosive materials, powerful machines, and heavy materials create hazards workers must navigate safely.
-Chemicals, extreme heat, welding dangers, crushing hazards, material stress and worse are additional risks.
+Chemicals, extreme heat, welding dangers, crushing hazards, material stress, and worse are additional risks.
 Dangerous materials like dehydrated sodium hydroxide and hydrochloric acid are present in the work area

 It is up to all of us to minimize risk and improve safety for manufacturing employees.